scribe-org/Scribe-iOS/README.md

 - [Reporting bugs](https://github.com/scribe-org/Scribe-iOS/issues/new?assignees=&labels=bug&template=bug_report.yml) as they're found
 - Working on [new features](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue+is%3Aopen+label%3Afeature)
 - Helping add [new keyboards](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+keyboard%22+)
-- [Localization](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue+is%3Aopen+label%3Alocalization) of Scribe-iOS for the app and App Store
+- [Localization](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue+is%3Aopen+label%3Alocalization) for the app and App Store
-- [Documentation](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation) of Scribe-iOS for onboarding and project cohesion
+- [Documentation](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation) for onboarding and project cohesion
-- And of course, adding language data to [Wikidata](https://www.wikidata.org/)!
+- Adding language data to [Wikidata](https://www.wikidata.org/)!

 ### Data Edits